 어디로 꽃을 심을까? (eodiro kkocheul shimeulkka?)

 Another word for how to say “flower” in Korean is 화초 (hwacho).
-It is rarely used, but would be an especially good vocabulary word for referring to planting and growing flowers or when the word you wish to use is “plant”.
+It is rarely used but would be an especially good vocabulary word for referring to planting and growing flowers.
+You can use this word if you’re referring to the verb “plant.”

 오늘은 화초를 심을게요. (oneureun hwachoreul shimeulgeyo.)